-- Develop and adhere to a Stormwater Pollution Prevention Plan, if needed; - Avoid boring/drilling, staging and laydown areas within EPA superfund sites or areas containing known waste; and - Adhere to applicable groundwater and soil management plans.
+- Develop and adhere to a Stormwater Pollution Prevention Plan; - Avoid boring/drilling, staging and laydown areas within EPA superfund sites or areas containing known waste; - Adhere to applicable groundwater and soil management plans; and - Develop and implement an HDD Inadvertent Return and Contingency Plan to establish operational procedures and responsibilities for the prevention, containment, and clean-up of inadvertent returns associated with the directional drilling on the project.

-Biological Resources

-Question Information and Justification

-Question Based on review of IPaC and NOAA Fisheries database, are there any federally threatened or endangered species or critical habitat potentially occurring within the geographic range of the project area?
-Information and Justification Yes, based on review of the USFWS's Information for Planning and Consultation (IPaC).
-Additionally, state listed species threatened or endangered species and/or critical habitat were found to potentially occur based on a review of Florida Fish and Wildlife Conservation Commission state resources.

-Are there any known State or Federally, listed threatened or endangered species or habitat areas for State or Federally listed species present in or immediately adjacent to areas where work will occur?
-If yes, describe how project proponent will avoid impacts to listed species or habitat.
-If there are potential impacts to federally listed species or critical habitat, PHMSA will work with the project proponent to conduct necessary consultation with resource agencies.
-No. Will there be any tree clearing or removal of woody vegetation involved with the proposed work?
-No. Is there any other information relevant to the project area or the proposed work as it pertains to Biological Resources?
+Biological R esources Question Information and Justification Based on review of IPaC and NOAA Fisheries database, are there any federally threatened or endangered species or critical habitat potentially occurring within the geographic range of the project area?
+No, based on review of the USFWS's Information for Planning and Consultation (IPaC).
+In addition, Georgia Department of Natural Resources information was inventoried to identify state listed species. threatened or endangered species or habitat areas for State or Federally listed species present in or immediately adjacent to areas where work will occur?
+If yes, describe how project proponent will avoid conducted in previously disturbed and developed Will there be any tree clearing or removal of woody vegetation involved with the proposed work?
 No.

+Is there any other information relevant to the project No. area or the proposed work as it pertains to Biological Resources?